-Bob may have cracked the top fifteen-ten if not for missing four years during his prime where he served in the military during World War II.
-Even with his four missing seasons, he still compiled one of the greatest resumes in baseball history.
-He was a six-time 20-game winner that threw three no hitters, had 12 one hitters and one triple crown.
-During his 18 year career, he lead the league in wins six times and lead the league in strikeouts seven times.
+Bob may have cracked the top fifteen-ten if not for missing four years during his prime, where he served in the military during World War II.
+Even with his four missing seasons, he still compiled one of the most incredible baseball history resumes.
+Feller was a six-time 20-game winner that threw three no-hitters, had 12 one-hitters and one triple crown.
+During his 18 year career, he led the league in wins six times and led MLB in strikeouts seven times.
 He would have smashed the 300 win barrier if not for his missing time in the service.

 Ferguson (Fergie) Jenkins (1965-1983)

 The man they called "Fergie" did not have overpowering stuff.
 He was not flash and dash.
 However, what he did bring to the table was confidence.
-During his 19 year career, he was a seven-time 20-game winner as well as a three-time All-Star while winning the Cy Young award in 1971.
-Fergie spent the majority of his hall of fame career pitching for terrible teams in hitters parks which makes his accomplishments that much greater.
+During his 19 year career, he was a seven-time 20-game winner and a three-time All-Star while winning the Cy Young award in 1971.
+Fergie spent most of his hall of fame career pitching for terrible teams in hitters parks, which makes his accomplishments that much more significant.
 The model of consistency.

 Tom Glavine (1987-2008)